 Devesi felt sick and lowered her head.
 ‘I don’t know anything about a prize, I certainly never collected it.’

-‘I believe her,’ Karda said, ‘she didn’t want to come into the restaurant because she thought it was too expensive.
+‘I believe her.
+She didn’t want to come into the restaurant.
 Someone who was accustomed to having large amounts of money wouldn’t have reacted that way.’
+Karda said.

 ‘I agree with Karda.
 No offence Devesi, but your clothes aren’t exactly new.’
 Taerys added.

 Devesi stared down at her hands to hide how humiliated she felt.
-She did the best with what she had.
 Painfully hot shame burned her and she concentrated on keeping her breathing calm to supress the growing ache in her chest.

 ‘That could just be a deception, she could have been warned by Chaydo that they were under investigation and been prepared to play her part in their plan for such an event.’
 Dion said.